 Each time I compile a list of places to pitch (such as where to pitch your service journalism, social issues or travel ideas), I want you to know that these are just some of many outlets that are looking for pitches and will pay for commissioned contributions.

-Are you a freelance science writer?
+Are you a freelance science or environmental writer?
 Are there any other publications that you’d recommend?